tardate/LittleArduinoProjects/Electronics101/LittleGem/README.md

 # LittleGem/A386

-(wip)

-A Smokey-inspired LM386 guitar amp with a couple of enhancements.
+A basic Smokey-inspired LM386 guitar power amp.

 ## Notes